cjolowicz/retrocookie/README.rst

 and place files in the template directory.

 Under the hood,
-Retrocookie clones the generated project to a temporary directory and rewrites the clone using git-filter-repo_.
+Retrocookie rewrites the selected commits using git-filter-repo_, saving them to a temporary repository.
-It then fetches and cherry-picks the rewritten commits into the template using pygit2_.
+It then fetches and cherry-picks the rewritten commits from the temporary repository into the Cookiecutter template, using pygit2_.

 Maybe you're thinking,